maroua-akkari/Sparta-Environment-Lab/README.md

 A development environment was set up to house the tools needed to connect a database to an app and run it on a web server.

 This repository contains a *vagrant file* which allows us to build a virtual machine to run an app, and includes the IP address as well as paths to the provision and app files.
+This file also allows for the *app* and the *database* to run together on **one** server but different ports

+This repo also contains a *provision* file which has instructions to install nginx (runs webservers), python, nodeJS and pm2 (acts as a reloader).
 This file also has commands to direct the default nginx port to the index page of this app.

-This repo also contains a *provision* file which has instructions to install nginx (runs webservers), nodeJS and pm2 (acts as a reloader).

 To run this app: